Flood Control & Recreation

 Buckskin Hills Wildlife Management Area

 A bathymetric survey, which represents the current contours of the lake may help fishermen determine the best places for fishing success.
-The survey was conducted with funding from the Nebraska Department of Environment and Energy (NDEE).
+The survey was conducted with the Nebraska Department of Environment and Energy (NDEE) funding.

 Buckskin Hills is located 2 miles west of Newcastle on Highway 12 and 2 miles south on 581 Avenue. https://www.nrdnet.org/rec-area/buckskin-hills-wma